UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 <figure>
 <img src="../img/hazzard_2+5.png" >
-<figcaption>Showing a static hazzard (highlighted in yellow) caused by internal delays in a component</figcaption>
+<figcaption>Showing a static hazard (highlighted in yellow) caused by internal delays in a component</figcaption>
 </figure>

 **This is such a fundamental issue, it deserves further analysis**